Support Athens by Locals!

 None of the islands have an airport and all of them are accessible exclusively via boat.

 The easiest way to get to the islands is by boarding a ferry at Piraeus port.
-You can reach the Piraeus port by train (green line) from the city center of Athens.
+You can easily reach the Piraeus port via the metro from the city center of Athens (green and blue line) as well as from the Athens International Airport (blue line).
+After you get off at the Piraeus metro station, all you have to do is walk a few meters until you reach the port’s entrance.

 Apart from ferries, there are also hydrofoil boats departing from Piraeus to some of the islands.

-Tickets for both the ferries and the hydrofoils can be booked in advance at ferryhopper.com.
+Tickets for both the ferries and the hydrofoils can be booked in advance.

 Day Trip From Athens To Epidaurus, Mycenae, and Nafplio